 Eating a nutritious diet

 Diet is strongly linked to systemic inflammation.
-Studies suggest certain inflammatory dietary patterns can increase the risk of psoriasis and worsen symptoms.
+Studies suggest that certain inflammatory dietary patterns can increase the risk of psoriasis and worsen symptoms.

 A nutritious diet looks different for everyone.
 However, the following steps may help a person establish one: